scholarslab/demos/_texts/StoryMapTutorial.md

 # How to Make a StoryMap
 by Eleanore Neumann

 A storymap is exactly what is sounds like: a digital storytelling tool that pairs text with a map in a progressive narrative that often includes additional multimedia.
 If you would like to learn how to make one like "Mapping New Hampshire," follow the steps below.
+This tutorial is a work is process, so stay tune for more detailed technical information.

 **1. Choose the right platform for your storymap**

 Many different storymap tools are now available online, so it is impportant to choose one that is right for your project.
-You may want to consider whether or not you have the programming skills required by some of the more advanced tools (and if not, then you could always learn!)?
-Do you want the tool to be closed source or open source?
+You may want to consider whether you want your storymap to be closed source or open source?
 What functions should the storymap perform?
+Do you have the programming skills required by some of the more advanced tools (and if not, then you could always learn!)?

 Here are a few tools to get you started along with detail how-to guides: